Harshi2405/RestApi_using_python_FastAPI/README.md

 Now you can use postman app to verify this. http://127.0.0.1:8000
 The above is the link, and use accordingly for each method.

+**Note:** The data entered will not be saved anywhere, so you have to start it fresh once we restart or reload it again.